Andrade El Idolo: Don Callis Family (2025–2026)

-Andrade El Idolo made his surprise return to AEW at the sixth anniversary episode of Dynamite on October 1, 2025, where he attacked Kenny Omega and joined the Don Callis Family, establishing himself as a heel.
-On October 16, it was reported by Wrestling Observer Newsletter that Andrade was taken off television and removed from creative plans after WWE sent a cease-and-desist letter to AEW that claimed that his appearance violated a non-compete clause that took effect upon his termination and may be kept out of the ring for up to a year for violating said clause.
+On October 1, 2025, at the sixth anniversary episode of Dynamite, Andrade El Ídolo made his surprise return to AEW as a heel, where he attacked Kenny Omega and joined the Don Callis Family.
+However, he was removed from television and creative plans after WWE sent a cease-and-desist letter to AEW that claimed that his appearance violated a non-compete clause that took effect upon his termination.